First Solar pledges big U.S. factory expansion thanks to climate law

 Aug 30 (Reuters) - First Solar Inc FSLR.O will spend $1.2 billion to expand its solar panel manufacturing operations in the United States, creating hundreds of jobs including with a new factory in the Southeast, the company said on Tuesday.

+The IRA includes new tax credits for U.S.-made solar products, supporting Biden's goal of decarbonizing the electricity sector by 2035 with clean energy technologies made by American workers.

-It is also an about-face for the largest U.S. solar panel maker, which said earlier this summer it was unlikely to build its next factory in the United States due to the lack of federal support.
+The announcement is an about-face for the largest U.S. solar panel maker, which said earlier this summer it was unlikely to build its next factory in the United States due to the lack of federal support.

 It will also spend $185 million to expand production in Ohio, where it has two facilities and is building a third.